morse-simulator/morse/doc/morse/user/builder.rst

     env.set_time_scale(1.5)

-Now, MORSE will attempt (again, hardware permitting!) to run the simulation at x1.5 real-time.
-It means that, during 1 real-time second, Morse will simulation 1.5 second.
-Accordingly, the pose sensor, for instance, will produce reading at 1.5 X 200 = 300Hz.
+Now, MORSE will attempt (again, hardware permitting!) to run the simulation at 1.5x real-time.
+This means that, during 1 real second, MORSE will simulate the passing of 1.5 seconds.
+Accordingly, the pose sensor, for instance, will produce readings at 1.5 x 200 = 300Hz.
 The physics engine will accordingly run faster, etc.

-If you note that sensors do not publish data at a really stable rate, you can enable **morse_sync**.
-It may lead to some graphical frame lose, but it will improve the stability of the sensor rate.
+If you note that sensors do not publish data at a reliably stable rate, you can enable **morse_sync**.
+This may lead to some graphical frame loss, but it will improve the stability of the sensor rate.

 .. code-block:: python